getpelican/pelican/docs/content.rst

 If you do not explicitly specify summary metadata for a given post, the ``SUMMARY_MAX_LENGTH`` setting can be used to specify how many words from the beginning of an article are used as the summary.
+You can also use the first N paragraphs from the post as a summary using the ``SUMMARY_MAX_PARAGRAPHS`` setting.
+If both options are in use, the specified number of paragraphs will be used but may be truncated to respect the specified max length.

 You can also extract any metadata from the filename through a regular expression to be set in the ``FILENAME_METADATA`` setting.
 All named groups